opensvc/docs.opensvc.com/source/agent.configure.pool.rst

 Volumes
 =======

-* A volume resource drives a volume service, automatically created upon consumer service provisioning.
+* A volume resource drives a volume object, automatically created upon service provisioning if not already existing.

 * The volume is hosted in the same namespace than its users.

-* If not explicitely set, the volume service name is ``<consumer svcname>-vol-<volume resource index>``.
-For example, a ``svc1`` service with a ``volume#1`` resource will create a ``svc1-vol-1`` volume service.
+* If not explicitely set, the volume object name is ``<consumer name>-vol-<volume resource index>``.
+For example, a ``svc1`` service with a ``volume#1`` resource will create a ``svc1-vol-1`` volume object.

-* A volume service can be referenced by multiple services in the same namespace.
+* A volume object can be referenced by multiple services in the same namespace.

-* Each consumer service adds itself as a child of its volume services upon provision, so stopping a volume service is delayed until all its consumers are stopped.
+* On provision, a service adds itself as a child of the volume objects mapped via volume resources.
+Due to this parent/child relation, stopping a volume object is delayed until all its consumers are stopped.

-* A consumer service unprovision removes itself from its volume services children.
+* On unprovision, a service removes itself from the children list of the volume objects mapped via volume resources.

-* A consumer service instance stop also stops its node-affine volume services instances if the consumer service is the only child of the volume service.
+* A consumer service instance stop also stops its node-affine volume object instances if the consumer service is the only child of the volume service.

-* A consumer service instance start always try to start its node-affine volume services instances.
+* A consumer service instance start always tries to start its node-affine volume object instances.

 Volume Resources Keywords
 -------------------------